 It can happen to a lot of people.
 Financial issues sprout up, you fall behind on your mortgage payments, and all of a sudden you’re in foreclosure on your house or property.
-It can often feel as though that once that process starts it’s impossible to stop it.
-And lenders can be very aggressive and act tough during the process in an attempt to make sure you don’t feel capable of finding better options.
+It can often feel as though once that process starts it’s impossible to stop it.
+Lenders can be very aggressive and act tough during the process in an attempt to make sure you don’t feel capable of finding better options.

 But there are absolutely ways you can stop foreclosure proceedings and keep your house.
 Whether you file for bankruptcy, apply for a loan modification, use the legal system, or sell your house for cash to a real estate investor, it’s possible to delay or even stop foreclosure with just days to go.
 Here are 5 tips on how to stop foreclosure at the last minute.